The Cloud Migration Guide – Part 2: Risks and rewards of a cloud migration

 The CapEx requirements for the infrastructure which supports standard IT – disaster recovery, live backup, central file, mail and web servers, not to mention security – can be significant.

 As a result, growing businesses may find it difficult to make the investments required to compete in their field.
 The high costs can also lead to sweating assets beyond their usable life, causing productivity and potentially business continuity issues.
-Fortunately though, the cloud has brought enterprise-class IT solutions to the masses.
+Fortunately, though, the cloud has brought enterprise-class IT solutions to the masses.

 Cloud is sold as a service, meaning instead of an uncompromising upfront fee, monthly usage fees are paid instead.
 A subscription is much more manageable for expanding businesses as it allows them to budget their IT requirements simply, as a monthly expense, rather than getting into chunky and changing investment cycles.

 The scalability of the cloud also means that you simply pay for what you use, rather than over purchasing and having expensive resources sat idle.
-It also saves businesses from underinvesting now and having to catch-up later.
+It also saves businesses from underinvesting now and having to catch up later.
 In essence, spending twice.

 Risk: Reliant on a third party’s security

-The most common and long-held fear about cloud is security.
+The most common and long-held fear about the cloud is security.
 When your data is under the protection of someone else, how do you ensure they uphold the strict security policies, frameworks and management policies as you?

 This is a genuine concern and it’s unfortunate that there are cloud providers who don’t take security seriously.
 There are several ways to assess the security of a provider though.
 Ranging from inspecting the premises to asking them to provide certifications.
 You should expect ISO 27001 as a minimum.